Jannoshh/BiggerBetterFaster/README.md

 Put on hold for now.

-Currently supports Q-learning on Atari with DQN.
+Currently supports Q-learning on Atari with DQN and C51.

 #### TODO:
 - n-step Q-learning